Oxford Tourist Information

 The famous Christ Church Meadow, painted by J.M.W.
 Turner, still exists and provides rural walkways in the heart of the city.

 When it comes to eating out, you will have no trouble finding just the right place.
 Oxford is well experienced in catering for customers from around the world, of all ages and all tastes.
-There is a wide choice from Coffee Houses through to gourmet Restaurants.
+There is a wide choice from coffee houses through to gourmet restaurants.

-Entertainment in Oxford is as interesting as you would expect in this university city.
+Entertainment in Oxford is as eclectic as you would expect in this university city.
 The Apollo Theatre is the largest theatre, where visiting international touring companies present a mix of musicals, shows and rock and pop concerts.
-At Oxford Playhouse, leading international, national and local theatre companies make up a varied programme of high quality drama, dance, music and opera presented in this newly refurbished Georgian Theatre.
+At Oxford Playhouse, leading international, national and local theatre companies make up a varied programme of high quality drama, dance, music and opera presented in this refurbished Georgian Theatre.
 There are other smaller theatres where you can see Drama and Comedy from the University’s leading players.
-Classical music concerts are held in the Sheldonian Theatre, Christ Church Cathedral and other famous Oxford settings.
+Classical music concerts are held in the Sheldonian Theatre, Christ Church Cathedral and other famous settings.

-There exists an amiable dispute, about which college in Oxford is the oldest, and may be determined thus. - University College had the first benefactor and indirectly, founder and the first property.
+There exists an amiable dispute, about which college in Oxford is the oldest, and may be determined thus: University College had the first benefactor and indirectly, founder and the first property.
 Balliol College first occupied a site it has never left.
-Merton College had the first statutes establishing a collegiate institution.Brief details of the official Colleges of Oxford University.
+Merton College had the first statutes establishing a collegiate institution.

 All Souls College (1438) Founded by Henry Chichele Archbishop of Canterbury, to commemorate those who had lost their lives in the Hundred Years War against France, and to pray for their souls.
 All Souls has no undergraduate members, only graduate fellows elected for their academic distinction.
 The architecture of the college is among the finest in Oxford, the north quadrangle and twin towers are the work of Hawksmoor and the sundial is by Wren.
 The Chapel is particularly fine, for its hammer-beam roof with angels, the reredos was uncovered and restored in the 19th century.